SunBlast2255/NoteArchive_extension/README.md

 - Select All

 To select a function, simply click on it in the context menu.
 Click anywhere to close the context menu.

+## Context meny in viewer

+Unlike the editor, the context menu has only 2 functions.
+In fact, it duplicates the top panel.

+- Copy all.
+Just open the context menu by clicking on the input field and click copy all.
+This will copy the text of the entire note to the clipboard

+- Copy selected text.
+Select the text, open the context menu and click copy selected text.
+After that the highlighted area will be copied to the clipboard.

+# Settings

+There are 2 parameters in the settings.
+The first one sets the size of the text in the editor.
+Write there any value in pixels.
+The second parameter is responsible for word transposition in the editor.
+To reset the settings, press the reset settings button.